99% Reliable 100% of the Time: How an airline meets amazing reliability metrics under…

-- I will have a dramatic increase in foreign object damaged tires in the Northeast in the
+I will have a dramatic increase in foreign object damaged tires in the Northeast in the spring and summer.

 While this information doesn’t give me solid numbers to predict failure on, they do tell me where I need to position tires, wheels, and brakes to ensure that my aircraft aren’t stranded on the ground waiting for parts.